Matt-Conrad/CXR_View_Classification/README.md

  - Github Issues for bug and task tracking
  - Jenkins for CI/CD
  - Shell scripting (Bash)
+ - HTML, CSS, JavaScript for web UI using bootstrap, cornerstone, and AJAX technologies

 ## Data
 As stated, I used the same data set that was in the paper ([NLM Image Set](https://openi.nlm.nih.gov/faq#collection)).
 This consists of 7470 chest X-ray images (CR) in the form of DICOM images.
 To organize the image set, I stored the metadata from the DICOM images into a PostgreSQL database using my [DicomToDatabase repository](https://github.com/Matt-Conrad/DicomToDatabase) I made.